dart-lang/shelf/README.md

 * Map server logic into a simple function: a single argument for the request, the response is the return value.
 * Trivially mix and match synchronous and asynchronous processing.
-* Flexibliity to return a simple string or a byte stream with the same model.
+* Flexibility to return a simple string or a byte stream with the same model.

 ## Example